machineid-io/swarm-machineid-template/README.md

-# MachineID.io + OpenAI Swarm Starter Template
+# MachineID + OpenAI Swarm Starter Template
-### Add device limits to Swarm workers with one small register/validate block.
+### Add hard device limits to Swarm workers with one small register/validate block.

-A minimal OpenAI Swarm starter showing how to wrap your workers with MachineID.io device registration and validation.
+A minimal OpenAI Swarm starter showing how to wrap your workers with MachineID device registration and validation.

 Use this template to prevent runaway agents, enforce hard device limits, and ensure every Swarm worker checks in before doing work.
 The free org key supports **3 devices**, with higher limits available on paid plans.